 Next, we created a feature prioritization for our final prototype that we presented to Microsoft.

 We created UI changes, such as the pop-up having a higher color contrast for accessibility.
 The Side Bar Icons have typography to indicate what the icons mean to the user.

 The Live Share Hierarchy changed in terms of the following:

 - Navigation from a text tree list to be icons, organized where all functionality of communication on top with the programming functions on the bottom.

-- Contacts is now Participates, where user could see who is in their session and interface with it more directly.
+- Contacts is now Participants in which the user may see who is in their session and interface more directly.

 - Live Share Guide shows the user where they are during the guide.
 Additionally, they may revisit a section or look at more advanced areas.